 Long Term Care is care that you need if you can no longer perform everyday tasks by yourself due to a chronic illness, injury, disability or the aging process.
 Long term care includes a wide range of medical and support services in a variety of settings and is continuing care that you might require for the rest of your life, rather than a short term cure.
 As this care can span for years, it can be very expensive depending on the type of care you need and the location where that care is received.
 Health plans do not typically cover ongoing chronic care and disability insurance is designed only to replace a portion of the income lost if you are unable to work due to an accident or injury, rather than payment of medical fees.
-Long term care insurance is a way of helping to pay for these ongoing expenses, which can occur at any time, and may be essential in securing the care you need.
+Long term care insurance is a way to help pay for these ongoing expenses, which can occur at any time, and may be essential in securing the care you need.

 Shaw Bransford & Roth P.C.